seattlemuses/seattlemuses.github.io/_posts/2013-10-11-eco-initiative-muses-and-green-eileen-are-now-partner-to-promote-upcylced-clothing.md

 ---
 published: true
-title: 'Eco-Initiative: Muses and Green Eileen are now partnering to promote upcylced clothing'
+title: "Eco-Initiative: Muses and Green Eileen are now partnering to promote upcylced clothing"
 author: Sandrine
 date: 2013 October 11
 categories:
   - "ethical-fashion"
 thumbnail: /assets/img_8751.jpg
 ---

 Muses is proud to announce its partnership with [GREEN EILEEN](http://www.greeneileen.org/stores/), a socially-conscious clothing store located in Seattle Columbia City's neighborhood.
 GREEN EILEEN is a recycled clothing initiative.
 Customers will find professionally cleaned, gently worn [EILEEN FISHER](http://www.eileenfisher.com/EileenFisher.jsp) clothing for purchase at an affordable price.

 Muses is glad to be part of an Eco-initiative started by Eileen Fisher Inc. In 2005, the company implemented organic and fair trade practices in their garment sourcing and manufacturing.
 Purchases from GREEN EILEEN help complete the sustainability life cycle.